The liver has a remarkable ability to repair itself when damaged, but

-The term alcoholic liver disease refers to a spectrum of liver
+The term alcohol-induced liver disease refers to a spectrum of

-disease caused by excessive alcohol consumption.
-With heavy alcohol use,
+liver disease caused by excessive alcohol consumption.
+With heavy

-fat can accumulate in the liver (fatty liver disease) and cause
+alcohol use, fat can accumulate in the liver (fatty liver disease) and

 Alcoholic liver disease accounts for about half of all deaths caused by

 Abnormal liver function tests may be the first clue to the presence of

 liver damage from alcohol.
 The diagnosis is further suspected based on a